beeware/briefcase/docs/how-to/publishing/android.rst

 .. note:: AAB and APK

-    You may have heard of the "Android Package", or APK format.
-The AAB format is a newer format that simplifies the process of uploading your app to the Play Store, allows Google to manage the signing process, and allows the app bundle that is installed on your end-user's device to be smaller.
+    APK (Android Package) files can be directly installed on a device.
+AAB is a newer format that simplifies the process of uploading your app to the Play Store, allows Google to manage the signing process, and allows the APK that is installed on your end-user's device to be smaller.

 Sign the Android App Bundle
 ---------------------------